 From April 2016 it is no longer possible to "contract out" of the second state pension - meaning that the reduced NI code D is no longer applied.
 If you previously paid band D NI you will pay band A NI from April 2016.

 Student Loans are repaid with different methods depending on when you started the course for which you took out the loan, and where you lived.
-If you started the course before 1st September 2012 and lived in England or Wales, you will repay under "Plan 2".
-If you lived in Scotland or Northern Ireland, and/or started the course on or after 1st September 2012, the loan will be repaid under "Plan 1".
+If you started the course on or after 1st September 2012 and lived in England or Wales, you will repay under "Plan 2".
+If you lived in Scotland or Northern Ireland, and/or started the course before 1st September 2012, the loan will be repaid under "Plan 1".
 If you lived in Scotland, from April 2021 your loan will be repaid under "Plan 4" - prior to April 2021 it was repaid under "Plan 1".

 More information is available on the Student Loan Repayment website.

 If you receive childcare vouchers, the gross amount used to calculate Student Loan liability is reduced by the voucher amount (up to the limits described in the Childcare Voucher section below), reducing your repayment amount.

-The Salary Calculator supports 3 different types of pension.
+The Salary Calculator supports 4 different types of pension.
 Pension contributions are calculated by deducting the percentage rate you enter into the "Pension" field from your standard salary.
 You can opt instead to have this calculated on "Qualifying Earnings", which are your earnings between the auto-enrolment thresholds described below.
 You can also choose to have pension contributions deducted from overtime and bonuses (this happens automatically with auto-enrolment pensions).
 This is an estimate - each employer calculates "pensionable pay" differently and so it may not exactly match The Salary Calculator.
 How the pension contribution affects your take-home pay depends on the type of pension you are paying into.

 There is an annual limit you can pay into a pension scheme and still get these tax benefits.
 If you pay more into your pension than this limit, you may be liable for additional tax.
 The limit is currently £40,000.